 Green tea comes with health-promoting ingredients.
-Many studies found that drinking green tea can help you lose weight and reduce your risk of several illnesses such as diabetes and various heart-related problems.
-Green tea has been shown to improve blood flow and lower cholesterol.
+Many studies found that drinking green tea can help you lose weight and reduce your risk of several illnesses, such as diabetes and heart-related problems.
+Studies have demonstrated that green tea improves blood flow and lowers cholesterol levels.

-What’s good for the heart, is usually good for the brain; your brain needs healthy blood vessels too.
+What’s good for the heart is usually good for the brain; your brain needs healthy blood vessels too.
 In the 2014 Swiss study, MRIs revealed that people who drank green tea had a more significant effect on cognitive functioning in the brain’s memory area.
-Green tea has also been known to help block the formation of plaques linked to Alzheimer’s disease.1)
+Additionally, green tea is renowned for blocking the formation of plaques associated with Alzheimer’s disease.1)

 If you think it is a hassle to wash your mouth after a cup of green tea or worry too much about staining your white teeth, there are more permanent solutions: porcelain veneers or prep-less veneers.
-Dental veneers don’t get stains like the natural enamel and retain the color and brightness unless they get cracked or damaged.
+Dental veneers only get stains like natural enamel and retain their color and brightness if cracked or damaged.
 We had a patient who loved to drink tea.
-She drinks more than 10 cups of tea a day, from Assam to green tea.
+She drinks over 10 cups daily, from Assam to green tea.
 She frequently used teeth whitening gels and occasionally did a Zoom treatment.
 One day, she complained about going through the whitening process because it is cumbersome to keep her teeth bright.
-We recommended her to get porcelain veneers.
-Long story short, she does not visit us for whiting anymore except for a checkup.
+We recommended she get porcelain veneers.
+Long story short, she no longer visits us for whiting except for a checkup.
 She says that it was a great decision to have porcelain veneers.

-And also, myself.
+And also myself.
 I had one upper central tooth with a composite.
 My mentor at the dental school did it when I was a student.
 It functioned well and was cosmetically pleasing.
 However, it stains much quicker than other teeth, and it is in the center of my face, so it stands out when it stains.
-I do not drink coffee or Coke, but I am a big-time tea drinker.
-I drink tea all the time at every single meal, during work, before going to bed, and while kayaking and mountain biking outdoors.
+I do not drink coffee or Coke but I am a big-time tea drinker.
+I always drink tea at every meal, during work, before bed, and while kayaking and mountain biking outdoors.
 My composite (plastic) tooth stains very quickly.
-About 10 years ago, I asked my assistant to hold the suction and a mirror, and I prepped my tooth myself and made my veneer.
+About ten years ago, I asked my assistant to hold the suction and a mirror, and I prepped my tooth and made my veneer.
 Ever since then, I do not have the stain issue anymore.
-I brush and floss every day, and that is all you need to keep the white teeth.
-If you are a tea or coffee drinker/lover, getting dental veneers may make your tea drinking much more enjoyable.
+I brush and floss daily; that is all you need to keep the white teeth.
+If you are a tea or coffee drinker/lover, getting dental veneers may make drinking tea much more enjoyable.